 The Lidar on Buoy WS149 stopped working on 26 December 2015 due to a technical problem with its Lidar power switch.
 After a long period of unworkable weather conditions, and some delay due to vessel unavailability, the buoy was recovered for repair on 19 January 2016.
+The root cause of the problem was found and measures were taken to prevent it from happen again.

-The buoy was replaced by the spare buoy WS157 which was deployed on 12 February 2016 at 13:00.
-This buoy was in position until recovery for fuel refill on 20 July 2016 and replaced with the WS156 buoy deployed on 20 July 2016 at 10:00 UTC.
-Due to a few minor gaps in the time series it took 30.820 days to collect 30.5 days of good wind profile data.
+SW Wind Lidar buoy WS157 was deployed at the same location on 12 February 2016 at 13:00.
+This buoy was in successful operation in position until recovery for fuel refill on 20 July 2016.
+It was then replaced with Wind Lidar buoy WS156 deployed on 20 July 2016 at 10:00 UTC.